LeonSnajdr/sast/README.md

 ## Grant permission

-You have to give permissions to sast.ps1 and Write-Menu.ps1 to disable annoying security warnings
+You have to give permissions to sast.ps1 to disable annoying security warnings

 ## Setup